 Respect the usual rules: frequent hand washing, warm and cooked food, hydratation, bottled water.
 Protect yourself against the sun, the heat and the mosquitoes.

-Some of our itineraries (hikes, stays in rural communities) often require to adapt to rustic conditions and unexpected parameters.
-They do not involve exceptional sports abilities but require a good physical condition and a sense of adaptability.
+Some of our itineraries (hikes, stays in rural communities) often require the traveler to adapt to rustic conditions and unexpected situations.
+They do not involve exceptional sports abilities, but require a good physical condition and a sense of adaptability.

-Comfort remains one of our priority in the selection of our hotel and other types of accomodation.
+Comfort remains one of our priority in the selection of our hotel and other types of accommodation.

 Colombia is characterized by its great culinary variety.
 Among its specialities: the bandeja paisa (hearty dish from Medellin), the ajiaco (typical soup from Bogota), the hormiga culona (ants from the Santander, not to be missed).